ahudock/tos-ts/README.md

-Custom scripts for the ThinkOrSwim trading platform.
+Custom scripts for the thinkorswim trading platform.